The amount of calcium in tofu depends on how it is prepared. Generally speaking, calcium set tofu has more calcium than non calcium set.

 - As an addition to smooth desserts (ie: mousse, pie, pudding, etc)

-And while you’re at it, why not poke around on our blog?
-We answer more burning questions you have like, Can Vegans Drink Coffee, What Are Vegan Iodine Sources and Is Guar Gum Vegan?
+While you’re at it, why not poke around on our blog?
+We answer more nutrition topics such as

 Lastly, don’t forget to sign up for our e-mail subscribers list if you want to be notified of new articles!